Trasebe/lblod-services/frontend/README.md

-# LBLOD authentication service
+# Frontend

-This service is used to generate the certifiactes and pricate keys for the user.
+This service is used to view the publications on the blockchain

 ## Setup
 ```bash